 To reflect the higher property prices in certain locations, the government has since raised the upper equity loan limit from 20% to 40% for those looking to buy within the Greater London area.

-As well as assessing your individual circumstances, there are a few standard eligibility requirements you must meet in order to take advantage of the HTB equity loan UK mortgage scheme:
+As well as assessing your individual circumstances, there are a few standard eligibility requirements you must meet in order to take advantage of the Help to Buy equity loan UK mortgage scheme:

-While the HTB equity loan schemes has no restrictions regarding the size or number of rooms the property you’re purchasing has, it must not exceed the value of £250,000 (£450,000 in London).
+While the HTB equity loan scheme has no restrictions regarding the size or number of rooms the property you’re purchasing has, it must not exceed the regional price caps that were introduced in April 2021.

 100% LTV mortgages are not generally possible through HTB schemes, but there are a number of other options you could consider to help you gather together the minimum 5% deposit required.